thisis-calvin/portfolio/content/blog/th-is-me.md

 date: "2023-01-05"
 # tags: ["test"]
 ---
+## Describing yourself is tricky.
+After a couple minutes sitting down with myself, here are the  things about myself i'd love sharing on the internet.
 ## **Calvin**
 ### **Loves**
 - Eating Dosa and not getting disturbed by anyone during the process.